freethenation/funcflow/README.md

     funcflow = require('funcflow')
     funcflow(steps, sharedStateObject, ()->console.log('we are done!'))

-The above code would output the following to th console
+The above code would output the following to the console

     Starting Step 1
     step 1 has not modified me